Star Wars: The Acolyte – An Honest Review

 First, I am NOT offended by the fact that The Acolyte featured a “coven of lesbian witches”.
 Star Wars blazed that trail years ago with the Nightsisters of Dathomir, and while the Nightsisters have never been explicitly described as lesbians, they are a matriarchal society that keep the male members in total submission under the thumb of powerful female practitioners of Force-based magic.
 So, split hairs all you want: Star Wars has been here before.
 Nobody was offended back in 1994 when the Nightsisters were first introduced in the (now non-canon EU) novel The Courtship of Princess Leia, and nobody was offended in 2011 when the Nightsisters were re-introduced to great effect in the TV show Clone Wars.

 Second, I do NOT think that there is a “woke agenda” driving Star Wars these days.
-And even if there is, I don’t care.
-Agenda whatever you want – I just want good storytelling in my favorite galaxy far, far away.
+And frankly, I don’t care.
+I just want good storytelling in my favorite galaxy far, far away.

 Oh, and third, I really do NOT care how old Ki Adi Mundi is.
 In my opinion he’s the worst Jedi in Star Wars, but the details of his life are quite inconsequential.
 Certainly not worth making death threats against the keepers of Wookiepedia…